LamonatoAndrea/HolidayHackChallenge2023_writeup/10 - Game Cartridges: Vol 2/README.md

 ### Thanks to @CaveVenom1
 You don’t know that, and maybe I should drop you a message on Discord, but I think I wouldn’t make it if it wasn’t for your message 🙂

+### Thanks to @i81b4u
+Thank you for showing me the path, once again 🙂